ddkhen11/Mesh2SMPL/docs/installation.md

 2. **Install dependencies using pip**

-    Install the necessary dependencies using pip:
+    Navigate back to the Mesh2SMPL directory and install the necessary dependencies using pip:
     ```cmd
+    cd path\to\Mesh2SMPL
     pip install -r requirements-pose.txt
     ```